Individual Studies & Auditors

 Independent and Directed Study

 Independent Study (IND) is advanced critical study or research on a speciﬁc topic under the guidance of a faculty member in a department.
 Students may register for course 400 in the related academic department with the permission of the faculty member and the department chair.

 Directed Study (DIR) is study of a particular topic of interest under the direction of a faculty member.
 Students may register for courses 199, 299, 399 and 499 in departments that offer directed study.
 Permission is required from the department chair and the instructor.

 In exceptional cases, a student who is a graduation candidate and who critically needs a course may petition to take a required course through private study with an instructor.
 Courses must carry the same credits as the regularly offered course.
-The student must petition the Committee on Advanced Standing and Degrees and the Dean of the College for final approval.
+The student must petition the Committee on Advanced Standing and Degrees and the Provost for final approval.
 The student is responsible for all fees above and beyond regular tuition.
 Private Study is charged at the per-credit rate.

 Approvals will only be considered when:

 - The course is not offered at a time when the student must take it.

 - The course is required for the student to complete their only major and/or degree.

 - The course is not enabling early graduation.

 - The student is responsible for securing a faculty member who will agree to teach the course in a Private Study arrangement*

 - The student is responsible for making a petition to the Committee on Advanced Standing and Degrees with a supporting statement from the department in which the course will be offered.

 - Pre-payment is required in the business office prior to enrollment

 All regular academic policies, including enrollment and grading deadlines, apply for private study courses.
-For information, students should consult their advisor, a faculty member and the Dean of the College.
+For information, students should consult their advisor, a faculty member and the Provost.
 Private Study courses may not be taken in J-term.

 *The college is not obligated to offer this option to a student and faculty are not obligated to teach in a Private Study arrangement.